compilatio/moodle-plagiarism_compilatio/README.txt

 Compilatio is a commercial Plagiarism Prevention product - you must have a paid subscription to be able to use this plugin.

 CHANGES
-- Update unindexed request to files table
 - Updating the minimum size for a document to be analyzed.
 - Make API calls in course modules asynchronous.
 - The alert message "Your Compilatio.net account expires soon" is now only visible to the administrator.
 - Add the estimated waiting time for an analysis to start.
-- Fix SQL query in admin stats for PostgresSQL.
-- Fix SQL query on moodle table "files" with no indexes.

 QUICK INSTALL
 ================